Auth Stream Access (ASA)

 , and webhook-signature

 ) are not included in ASA requests.
 To begin receiving these headers, call the retrieve the ASA HMAC secret key endpoint.
+Secret keys are configured on a per-program basis, so if you have multiple programs, you must create a key for each program.
 Within minutes, the headers will begin appearing in your ASA requests.
 To rotate your key, call the rotate the ASA HMAC secret key endpoint.
 Both of these endpoints (as well as simulated ASA requests) are available in Sandbox, and we recommend testing your implementation of webhook verification in the Sandbox environment first.